6 Most Common Mistakes made by English Learners

 Tricky, and maybe one of the most common mistakes in English.
 In most other European languages, the ‘how’ construction exists.
 However, in English there are two options:

-How do you say [word] in English? -OR- What do you call [word] in English?
+How do you say [word] in English? -OR- What do you call [object] in English?

 What you’re really saying: I’m going to steal a coffee OR I’m going to transport a coffee from one place to another.

-This applies to any use of the word ‘take’ when talking about food or drink, though it is possible when ordering:
+This applies to any use of the word ‘take’ when talking about going to get food or drink.
+To English natives it sounds funny in the reverse too, when you first learn phrases such as ‘tomar un café’.
+However, using the verb ‘take’ is possible when ordering food or drink:

 Waiter: What would you like?